Eradicating Polio in Africa: How SMS-Based Project Helped Nigeria & 10 Other African Countries

 On 24 August 2020, the World Health Organisation (WHO) officially declared Africa and Nigeria polio-free.
 Typically spread from one person to another through contaminated water, polio attacks the nervous system and quickly leads to paralysis.
 Established in 1988, The Global Polio Eradication Initiative has eradicated 99% of the wild poliovirus (WPV) worldwide, with no outbreaks detected in Africa since 2016.

-However, despite no new cases being reported on the continent within a thirty-six month period, WHO emphasized the need for continued vigilance to protect the progress made and ensure polio does not return.
+However, WHO emphasized the need for continued vigilance to protect the progress made and ensure polio does not return.
 This necessitates the continuation of two essential programs contributing to the global strategy for eradicating polio:

 - Supplementary Immunization Activities (SIAs): Conducted during scheduled immunization days in all communities, health workers visit homes and vaccinate all eligible children under five years of age.